Special Event Permit

 • When is the Special Event Permit application due?

-- Events that anticipates attendance of fewer than 500 people, must submit a completed permit application no later than 30 calendar days before the actual event date.
-Examples of might include: Little League™ parades, block parties, etc.
+- Events that anticipates attendance of fewer than 500 people (Class I or II), must submit a completed permit application no later than 30 calendar days before the event date.
+Examples of might include: Little League™ parades, block parties, small holiday tree lighting, etc.

-- Events that require either 1) road or sidewalk closure(s); 2) anticipated attendance of 500 people or more; or 3) is a recurring event, must submit a completed permit application no later than 90 calendar days before the actual event date.
-Examples of these events include: Parades, street festivals/fairs, food truck event, farmers' markets, etc.
+- Events that require at least one of the following: 1) road or sidewalk closure(s); 2) anticipated attendance of 500 people or more; or 3) is a recurring event (Class III, IV, or V), must submit a completed permit application no later than 90 calendar days before the event date.
+Examples of these events may include: Parades, street festivals/fairs, food truck events, farmers' markets, etc.

 - Late fees are $5-$10/business day.
 Please see Due Date Chart in order to avoid late fees.

-Once your application has been approved and you comply with City requirements and permit conditions, you are permitted to have your event.
+Once your application has been approved and you have complied with City requirements and conditions, you are permitted to have your event.
 It's advised that you do not advertise your event until you have met with the City's Special Event Committee and/or have tentative approval for your event.
-Please keep a copy of the permit with you at all times during the event, in case City staff asks for it.
+Please keep a copy of the permit with you at all times during the event.

 • Who can I contact for additional information?